shashishsoni/task-FileUploader/README.md

 3. Click "Upload" to start the upload process
 4. Wait for the upload to complete
 5. View the success/error message
+6. See your uploaded file in the "Recently Uploaded" section
+7. All previously uploaded files appear in the "All Uploaded Files" section

 ## Project Structure